observablehq/plot/docs/marks/image.md

 ```
 :::

 If—*for reasons*—you want to style the plot with a background image, you can do that using the top-level **style** option rather than an image mark.
-Below, the penguins dataset is visualized atop of a picture of NOAA’s [South Pole Atmospheric Research Observatory](https://unsplash.com/photos/GnP7PjxGeHs).
-(These penguins were observed in Antarctica, though on the [peninsula](https://en.wikipedia.org/wiki/Antarctic_Peninsula) rather than near the pole.)
+Below, Kristen Gorman’s penguins dataset is visualized atop her photograph of sea ice near Palmer Station on the Antarctic peninsula, where she collected the measurements.

 :::plot defer https://observablehq.com/@observablehq/plot-background-image
 ```js